kshedden/case_studies/methods/regression-overview.md

 and $x$ may denote either scalars or vectors.
 Any analysis focusing on such a conditional distribution can be seen as a form of regression analysis.

-The variables $y$ and $x$ have various essentially equivalent names.
+The variables $y$ and $x$ are referred to by numerous equivalent names.
 The variable $y$ is known as the "outcome", the "response variable", and the "dependent variable", while "x" may be referred to as a "covariate", a "predictor", a "regressor", or an "explanatory variable".